Sjeiti/ronvalstarnl/src/data/markdown/post_redundant-functions.md

 It was a shock to learn that the amount of developers in our team is going to be cut in half, from four to two.
 We knew a reorganisation was afoot but we thought it wouldn't affect us because we're already understaffed.
 So sorry, this is not about JavaScript functions, it's a bit of a rant.

 This is [the first non-freelance job](/something-new) for me.
-Apart from being a right fit ethically ([according to this](https://www.eerlijkegeldwijzer.nl/bankwijzer/hoe-scoort-jouw-bank/)), the type of work also really suits meit really also suits me.
+Apart from being a right fit ethically ([according to this](https://www.eerlijkegeldwijzer.nl/bankwijzer/hoe-scoort-jouw-bank/)), the type of work also really suits me.
 Our team creates the design-system.
 That means a lot of UX, a lot of accessibility, which is right up my alley if I am to believe my educational background.
 It also means a lot of lines to implementing teams.
 Which is why we organise the front-end guild within the bank.
 We were also dubbed a core-team since we distribute configurations for linting, testing and even provide the different pipelines for teams to use, and we've setup the CDN.

 So the work is diverse, we are very free in how we set our targets.
 Which is why we do Kanban, not Scrum.